OMIndependent/quswan/src/liveblogs/alundra/al4.md

 Now I'm inside the manor proper.
 Melzas warns me with his big, blue spectre hologram body, and locks the doors with his mind, and more monkeys jump at me!

-I go in the formerly locked door in the center of the hall into the dining room where more monkeys start jumping at me!
+I go in the formerly locked door in the center of the hall into the dining room where more monkeys jump at me!

-I beat them and get a chest of strength tonic for my trouble, which I can't carry since I already have one.
+I beat them and get a chest of Strength Tonic for my trouble, which I can't carry since I already have one.

 I explore around the manor some more and am now at the basement of the manor.
 Two slimes are there to greet me.